St Agnes Curriculum Mission Statement

 Key Stage 1 and Key Stage 2 Curriculum

-In literacy and numeracy we follow the national framework units as a guide for our planning although we do plan our lessons on a skills based and individualised learning basis.
+In literacy and numeracy we follow the 2014 National Curriculum as a guide for our planning although we do plan our lessons on a skills based and individualised learning basis.

 In RE we follow the Manchester Diocesan Syllabus.

-See our half termly Curriculum Information Sheets for further details of our Curriculum on the Class Pages section of our website.
+Our half termly Curriculum Information Sheets provide further details of our Curriculum.
+Please see below.

 Early Years Curriculum